Colorado

 Colorado Family and Medical Leave Insurance (CO FAMLI)

 Update (06/16/25, Effective 01/01/26): Thanks to Senate Bill 25-144, beginning January 1, 2026, FAMLI will expand to provide up to 12 weeks of leave for a parent whose child is receiving care in a neonatal intensive care unit.
 A parent whose child is in the NICU can be entitled to up to 24 weeks total of FAMLI leave, e.g., 12 weeks of bonding and 12 weeks of NICU leave.
 Further, the contribution rate will decrease to 0.88% of wages per employee.
 Moving forward, the premium rates will continue to be confirmed on or before September 1st of the preceding year, with a maximum possible rate of 1.2%.
 As a reminder, employees are never required to pay more than 50% of the total premium.
-Premiums are capped at the social security wage base, but note that the amount has not been released yet for 2026 – this is typically announced in October.
+Premiums are capped at the social security wage base which is $184,500 in 2026.
 Employers with fewer than 10 U.S. employees are exempt from deductions and must deduct and remit only the employee portions to the state.

 Handbook/Policy Updates